Edith-panda/Edith-panda/README.md

 - ✨I am a problem solver  and a Competitive  programmer.
 I like to apply my knowledge to solve real time problems and difficulties in my surroundings.

-- 💞️ I’m looking to collaborate on Open source
+- 💞️ I’m looking to collaborate on some interesting Open source Projects and I'm learn to learn new technologies.
 -

 - 📫 How to reach me **edithpanda05@gmail.com**